Spending one day in Amsterdam and looking for an easy-to-follow itinerary? Look no further! I have a complete guide for you.

 These museums are also excellent, but since you only have one day in Amsterdam, it’s wise to choose one of them.

-It’s up to you which one you’ll visit, but personally, we prefer this one.
+It’s up to you which one you’ll visit, but personally, I prefer this one.

 Van Gogh Museum holds many of the artist’s masterpieces, including The Bedroom, Sunflowers, and Almond Blossom.

 The latter is my favorite!
-(It’s Bruna over here, by the way!)
-I even bought some themed wall-art decor of this painting.
+I even bought some themed wall art decor for this painting.

 Also, this museum is the most visited one in the Netherlands, so it’s smart to purchase your skip-the-line tickets in advance.

 Don’t miss out!
 Buy your tickets to Van Gogh + Canal Cruise here!

 Buy a souvenir at the floating flower market